ycmjason/filesys-db/README.md

                   {"room_number": "308", "capacity": 32},
                   {"room_number": "B3", "capacity": 40}]);
 ```
+---
+Now we have everything set.
+The principle of the school ordered us to change something on the database.

-Before actual manipulation, we have to obtain the reference to the collections.
+However before any change, we have to obtain the reference to the collections.
 It is actually very simple with just few lines of code:
 ```js
 // connects to school-db
 var db = require('filesys-db')('./school-db/');